HuyPham39/Particles-Simulation/README.md

 A simulation application that aims to visualize physical interactions between particles and obstacles using Processing.

 * Gravity is set to default as -1.0 m/s^2
-* Elasticity is a variable that can be changed, defaultly as 0.6
+* Elasticity is a variable that represents the coefficient of restitution, defaultly as 0.6
 * Obstacles' positions are constantly updated to the database

 ### How to run the program